- Storm Drainage System

 |Fall 2017||70% design plans complete|

-Several drainage concerns have been received in the last couple of years regarding bank stability and flooding of Ramblewood Drive.
-Ramblewood Drive overtops approximately 10 times a year due to an undersized culvert.
-In February 2016, a large tree along the bank at 4001 Cardigan Place came down and fell on the fence and shed of the property at 4005 Cardigan Place.
+Residents have expressed their concerns with the stability of the stream bank as well as the flooding of Ramblewood Drive near North Hills Mall.
+Ramblewood Drive overtops with stormwater approximately 10 times a year because the stormwater pipe in this area is too small.
+In February 2016, a large tree along the bank at 4001 Cardigan Place fell on the fence and shed of the property at 4005 Cardigan Place.